kevinboss/port/README.md

 Allows the user the remove untagged versions of an image.

 identifier is optional, if not provided the user will be asked to select an image.

+### stop \[identifier\]

+Stops the currently running container.

+identifier is optional, if not provided the user will be asked to select a container.